Mark-Kramer/Case-Studies-Python/content/06/filtering-scalp-eeg.md

 **Q.** What are the implications of the delay induced by the FIR filter?
 How might this delay impact subsequent analysis?

-**A.** We consider this question in more detail later in this module.
+**A.** We consider this question in more detail later in this notebook.

 </div>